 See event listings and more articles in this edition of Agri-News: July 4, 2022 issue

-“In 2021, national farm cash receipts (FCR) for lamb operations, as reported by Statistics Canada, reached $227.6 million, nearly 11% increase over 2020,” says Ann Boyda, provincial livestock market analyst with Alberta Agriculture, Forestry and Rural Economic Development.
+“In 2021, national farm cash receipts (FCR) for lamb operations, as reported by Statistics Canada, reached $227.6 million, nearly 11% increase over 2020,” says Ann Boyda, provincial livestock market analyst with the Alberta government.
 “Alberta FCR for lamb reached $32.1 million, an increase of 7.8% over 2020.
 2021 represented a record high year for lamb FCR.
 Alberta’s share of the national FCR remained steady at 14%.”

 On February 28, 2022, Statistics Canada released the livestock inventory estimates for sheep on farms in Canada and the provinces (as of January 1, 2022).
 Sheep and lamb inventories rose year over year for the first time since January 2018.
 Alberta reported 148,100 head on farms, up 8.1% compared to 2021.
 Inventories increased for all classes of animals except rams, which remained flat.